 Visit Livingroofs.org for ideas.

-Plants are important design tools, and even more so in the eco-friendly garden because they provide food and shelter, creating perfect habitats for beneficial wildlife.
+Choosing the best plants is an important design tool, and even more so in the eco-friendly garden because they provide food and shelter, creating perfect habitats for beneficial wildlife.
 Choose lots of local berry-producing plants and trees, such as hawthorn, which might be growing nearby – birds and insects will already be used to them, so they’ll visit your garden more frequently if you grow them.

 Hedges are certainly better than walls as they’re ideal nesting sites and offer protection from predators.
 At the very least you should grow plenty of climbers – ivy is particularly good, providing both protection and a rich source of nectar in autumn/winter when there’s little food around.
 Even nectar-rich, open-faced flowers such as echinacea and buddleia will make a difference.
 These are preferable to modern double flowers that don’t have proper nectaries to feed garden-friendly insects.